Proptech: A new approach to lettings

-Today, proptech is part of the daily life of many lettings professionals: whether it be interacting with modern systems, discussing online articles in the industry news or - your personal favourite - taking calls from those pesky sales people.
-Whatever your level of interaction with proptech so far, its impressive growth can often be chalked up to three things: the growth of the internet, the need to reform, and an influx of large investment.
+Whatever your level of interaction with PropTech so far, there's no doubt that the solutions it can provide are increasing in popularity - and its impressive growth can often be chalked up to three things: the growth of the internet, the need to reform, and an influx of large investment.

 Throughout the 1990s and the early 2000s, the property market was thriving.
 Construction was booming and property developers had no problems offloading their supply through high street agents, who were becoming more and more profitable thanks to successful business models that matched the needs of the market.